EuPathDB-Infra/vagrant-webdev-poc/README.md

 website with that hostname.

-If are using the Landrush plugin, you can edit the `config.landrush.tld` array in `Vagrantfile` to include project vanity domains - allowing you, for example, to have websites for sa.vm.toxodb.org and sa.vm.amoebadb.org.
+If are using the Landrush plugin, you can edit the `config.landrush.tld` value in `Vagrantfile` to set a project vanity domains - allowing you, for example, to have a website for sa.vm.toxodb.org.
 See '**About Apache VirtualHost Names**' below for more details on hostname.

 Website Maintenance
 -------------------